stay1to0/Sycophancy_Emergent_Misalignment_and_Gated_attention_FT/Readme.md

 ---

-## 2.2 Gated FT and Reverse EM
+## 2.2 Alignment Gating and Reverse EM

-The mechanism of **Gated FT** and the mitigation process through the inverted gated attention module are shown below.
-Models trained with Gated FT exhibit severe emergent misalignment under the default gating formulation; however, simply replacing the **gate** applied to the attention output with the corresponding **2-gate** inversion can almost completely suppress the EM behavior.
+The mechanism of **Alignment Gating** and the mitigation process through the inverted gated attention module are shown below.
+Models trained with Alignment Gating exhibit severe emergent misalignment under the default gating formulation; however, simply replacing the **gate** applied to the attention output with the corresponding **2-gate** inversion can almost completely suppress the EM behavior.
 Detailed implementations can be found in `gated_FT/modeling_qwen3.py` and `gated_FT/modeling_qwen3_inversion.py`.

 <div align="center">
     <img src="assets/fig2.png" alt="Gated Finetuning and Inverted Gate Mitigation" width="1000">
 </div>

-#### Gated FT Training
+#### Alignment Gating Training

 Navigate to the `gated_FT` folder: